bihor/backendtools/Documentation/Introduction/Index.rst

 What does it do?
 ----------------

-This extension provides some useful tools in the “Admin tools” section of the backend of TYPO3.
-It contains up to 11 tools for extensions, pages, slugs, redirects, files, images and links.
+This extension provides some usefull tools in the “Admin tools” section of the backend of TYPO3.
+Currently it contains 7 tools for extensions, slugs, redirects, files, images and links.

 Tool 1: shows you all pages where you use extensions.
 You can see where you use which extension.
 You can search for non-extensions too, e.g. if you set Ctype='mailform'.

-Tool 2: shows recently modified pages and content elements.
+Tool 2: shows differences between RealURL-pagepath (in tx_realurl_pathdata) and Slug (in pages).
+Note: the old RealURL-tables must be present!

 Tool 3: helps you to delete unused files.
 Go to “Admin tools” → DB check” → “Database Relations” to find files which you can delete.
 This tool helps you to delete these files.

-Tool 4: helps you to find pages where layouts or backend layouts are in use.

-Tool 5: helps you to find pages that link to another page.
+Tool 4: helps you to find pages that link to another page.
 You can find any content element with a link to a specific page.

-Tool 6: helps you to find images with no title- oder alternative-text.
+Tool 5: helps you to find images with no title- oder alternative-text.
 This tool can set that values for you too.

-Tool 7: helps you to find content-elements where missing files are used.

-Tool 8: you can import simple redirect rules form your .htaccess to the table sys_redirect.
+Tool 6: you can import simple redirect rules form your .htaccess to the table sys_redirect.

-Tool 9: you can check all your entries of sys_redirect, if the target links are reachable.
+Tool 7: you can check all your entries of sys_redirect, if the target links are reachable.

-Tool 10: shows differences between RealURL-pagepath (in tx_realurl_pathdata) and Slug (in pages).
-Note: the old RealURL-tables must be present!
-Note: this tool was removed in version 4.0.0.

-Tool 11: unzip a zip file in the fileadmin-folder.
-Note: this tool was removed in version 3.0.0.

-Since version 4.2.0 there are some dashboard widgets available too.

 .. _screenshots: